berlinelucien/Name-FoodFav/Week_1/input-app/README.md

 `npm install` installs dependencies into the `node_modules` directory, for the node project.
 You call it to install the dependencies for your project.

+### `npm install`

+`npm install` installs dependencies into the `node_modules` directory, for the node project.
+You call it to install the dependencies for your project.

 ### `yarn start`

 Runs the app in the development mode.<br />